vorobev-exceedteam/dad-jokes/README.md

+# Demo
+Demo of this app is available [here](https://vorobev-exceedteam.github.io/dad-jokes)

 # How to run this project

 If you want to run this project locally, then type following in the terminal: